 Introduction and summary

 As a result of unrelenting attacks on abortion access, the promise of Roe v.
 Wade has never been fulfilled in the United States.
 Now, June Medical Services LLC v.
-Gee threatens to undermine this promise once again.
+Russo threatens to undermine this promise once again.
 In taking up June Medical, the U.S. Supreme Court will hear arguments on its first major abortion case since the appointments of Justices Neil Gorsuch and Brett Kavanaugh—the latter of whom has penned opinions hostile to abortion rights—solidified the conservative leaning of the court.
 Even in the current era of deep division and partisanship, both nominations were notable for their contentiousness.
 Senate Majority Leader Mitch McConnell (R-KY) subverted long-standing procedures to push their nominations through—both by blocking the process for former President Barack Obama’s nominee Merrick Garland and by changing the rules to make it easier to appoint ideologically extreme judges.1 President Donald Trump, prior to his election, promised his supporters that he would appoint anti-choice justices to the Supreme Court, raising serious concerns about whether his nominees would advance an ideological agenda that would undermine the integrity of the judiciary, rather than uphold the rule of law.2

 Now, the Supreme Court will consider a legal challenge involving a law intended to eviscerate the availability of abortion care.
 Its decision could significantly undermine abortion access—particularly for those who already have limited access—as well as patients’ ability to enforce in court the right to have an abortion.
 The case could also have broad implications beyond abortion access, affecting the enforcement of civil and human rights.